tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 ::

-    proxy.set_callback(callback, user_data=None)
+    proxy.set_callback(callback=None, user_data=None)

 Installs or removes a callback function for asynchronous messages (e.g. channel change notifications.)
-The callback function is typically invoked while processing a read from the capture device.

 Input parameters are a callable object *callback* and an optional object *user_data* which is passed through to the callback function unchanged.
-Call without arguments to remove the callback again.
+Call without any arguments to remove the callback again.

 The callback function will receive the event mask (i.e. one of the constants `VBI_PROXY_EV_*` in the following list) and, if provided,